Claim: Photographs show a Calderon dolphin hunt in Denmark.

 To show that they are adults and mature....
 BULLLLsh

 In this big celebration, nothing is missing for the fun.
 Everyone is participating in one way or the other, killing or looking at the cruelty "supporting like a spectator"

 Is it necessary to mention that the dolphin calderon, like all the other species of dolphins, it's near instinction and they get near men to play and interact.
 In a way of PURE friendship

 They don't die instantly; they are cut 1, 2 or 3 times with thick hocks.
 And at that time the dolphins produce a grim extremely compatible with the cry of a new born child.

 But he suffers and there's no compassion till this sweet being slowly dies in its own blood

 We will send this mail until this email arrives in any association defending the animals, we won't only read.
 That would make us accomplices, viewers.

 Take care of the world, it is your home!

-Supporters of the hunt maintain that the practice of killing pilot whales is "an age-old communal, noncommercial hunt aimed at meeting the community's need for whale meat and blubber," that the animals are dealt with so quickly that their pain is brief, and that whale meat accounts for a quarter of the Faroe islanders' annual meat consumption.
+protest and condemnation.
+Supporters of the hunt maintain that the killing of pilot whales is "an age-old communal, noncommercial hunt aimed at meeting the community's need for whale meat and blubber," that the animals are dealt with so quickly that their pain is brief, and that whale meat accounts for a quarter of the Faroe islanders' annual meat consumption.
 Conservationists charge that the hunts, which may take hundreds of whales at a time, are barbaric and pointless, that "the practice is outdated, cruel and unnecessary for a place with one of the highest standards of living in Europe," and that most of the whales go to waste (either being left on the beach to rot or thrown back to sea after they are killed.